Housing Improvement Programs

 Emergency Home Repair Program (Habitat for Humanity):

-It’s not yet officially summer, according to the calendar; but, the Valley has already experienced triple digit temperatures.
-The high numbers increase the wear and tear to evaporative coolers and home air conditioning units.
+High temperatures increase the wear and tear to evaporative coolers and home air conditioning units.
 For high-risk groups, including the elderly and small children, it is critical that these units are operating properly.
-Learn more

-Geared toward providing emergency home repair services to qualified homeowners, the types of repairs allowed through this program include: carpentry, electrical, mechanical, plumbing and roofing.
-Repairs that are considered an emergency situation are required to maintain the safety and habitability of the household are eligible.
+The city’s Emergency Home Repair Program utilizes a non-profit partner, Habitat for Humanity Central Arizona, to provide emergency repair services.
+Examples of the types of repairs allowed include carpentry, electrical, mechanical, plumbing and roofing.
+Repairs that are considered an emergency situation that are required to maintain the safety and habitability of the household are eligible.

 The program does not provide services for: